Kheely/portfolio/README.md

 The objective of my project is to use data I have collected from drone surveys and analyze for any trends in biodiversity or relative abundance of marine megafauna.
-I have data of flight logs, environmental parameters, and species detections.
-I will look to see if different environmental factors influence species detections.
+I have data sets containing environmental parameters and species detections.
+I will wrangle and clean this data to see if different environmental factors influence species detections.

 ## Repository Structure
 Three main folders within the repository: